iotaledger/wasp/packages/vm/readme.md

 ## Implementation of EVM on a _Virtual Ethereum_

 The IOTA Foundation is contemplating a plan to ensure binary compatibility with EVM/Solidity ecosystem.
-The goal is to be able to run EVM smart contracts on ISCP chains.
+The goal is to be able to run EVM smart contracts on ISC chains.
 The EVM should be implemented in the framework of
-the ISCP VM Abstraction.
+the ISC VM Abstraction.
 The EVM would be implemented as a processor and it will be able to access key/value store of the state through `State()`
 interface of the `Sandbox()`.
-It essentially means the whole EVM chain would be implemented as a state of one ISCP smart contract.
+It essentially means the whole EVM chain would be implemented as a state of one ISC smart contract.
 This way EVM would run in an isolated environment and Solidity code won't be able to access and manipulate native IOTA assets, hence Virtual Ethereum.
-To open EVM to access all spectrum of ISCP functions would be the next step.
+To open EVM to access all spectrum of ISC functions would be the next step.

 The Virtual Ethereum project is in the phase of definition therefore it is open for all kind of suggestions to architectural design with the final goal in mind: to be able to run native EVM code (binary compatibility) as
-a VM on the ISCP chain.
+a VM on the ISC chain.

-The external interfaces of Virtual Ethereum would be wrapped into the native transactions and calls of IOTA and ISCP.
+The external interfaces of Virtual Ethereum would be wrapped into the native transactions and calls of IOTA and ISC.